 The trivia items below may give away important plot points.

 John Rhys-Davies was approached to reprise his character Sallah in a very brief cameo in the wedding scene.
-But he turned it down because he felt that having Sallah just appear as a crowd member would cheat the audience and cheapen the character.
+But he turned it down, because he felt that having Sallah just appear as a crowd member would cheat the audience and cheapen the character.

 This film continues the Indiana Jones tradition of killing off the lead villain through paranormal means related to a consequence of the villain's own greed.
 Although the villain in Indiana Jones and the Temple of Doom (1984) fell down and was eaten by alligators, this happened because of his greed for the stones, which had became red hot from (supposedly) supernatural causes and caused him to fall down.

 There are two literary references included in Harold Oxley's cryptic instructions and gibberish.
-The first is 'Eyes that last I saw in tears' by 'T.S.
-Eliot'.
+The first is "Eyes that last I saw in tears" by T.S.
+Eliot.
 However it is incorrectly quoted.
-Ox says "Through eyes that last i saw in tears / Here in death's dream kingdom" whereas the real lines are "Eyes that last I saw in tears/ Through division/ Here in death's dream kingdom".
-The second quote, "To lay their just hands on that Golden Key/ That opes the Palace of Eternity", is from 'Comus: A Mask Presented at Ludlow Castle, 1634' by John Milton.
+Ox says "Through eyes that last i saw in tears / Here in death's dream kingdom", whereas the real lines are "Eyes that last I saw in tears/ Through division/ Here in death's dream kingdom".
+The second quote, "To lay their just hands on that Golden Key/ That opes the Palace of Eternity", is from "Comus: A Mask Presented at Ludlow Castle, 1634" by John Milton.

 Indiana Jones has more monikers in this film than in any of the other three.
 In addition to "Indiana", "Indy", "Dr. Jones", "Jones", and "Henry Jones, Jr.", he is called "Henry", "Jonesy", "Dad", and "Daddy-o".